Redemptions & Rollovers

 WUTIF’s policy is to notify all of its shareholders whenever it is possible to offer share redemptions.
 Any shareholders requesting a redemption will processed on a first-in first-out basis.
 The number of shareholders that can be accommodated will depend on the amount of cash received from any specific investment payout.

-Opting for a roll-over can be very attractive.
-For example, in November, 2021, investors were offered the opportunity to redeem and re-invest at a $25.00 per share price.
-Sufficient cash was received in order to accommodate approximately 10% of the investors – assuming that all want to redeem or rollover.
-However, since some investors will choose to simply wait, the “next-in-line” investors may then be able to redeem or rollover their shares.
 If an investor bought shares over a period of time, it is each share purchase date that determines redemption eligibility.
 That is, investors may not be able to redeem all their share purchases – only those in priority date order.

-Investors were offered these choices:
+When exit proceeds are received, Investors are offered these choices:

 Rollover all or a portion of your investment